Lancaster-Physics-Phys389-2020/phys389-2020-project-Hinlo/Complete Simulation/README.txt

 Contains five Functions.
 The DataRead function reads the data files in the Data folder and appends them to a single list.
 The DataframeShow function is a user input loop that allows the user to view any of the cosmic ray dataframes from the simulation.
 The TrajectoryPlot function is a 3D plot displaying the trajectory of each cosmic ray in the simulation.
-The DeccelerationPlot function is a plot of the verticle velocity of each cosmic ray over the run time.
+The DecelerationPlot function is a plot of the vertical velocity of each cosmic ray over the run time.
 The EnergyLossPlot function is a plot of the total energy of each cosmic ray over the run time of the simulation.

 test_CosmicRay.py